iter8-tools/iter8/mkdocs/docs/tutorials/knative/canary-progressive.md

         intervalSeconds: 10
         iterationsPerLoop: 10
       versionInfo:
-        # information about versions used in this experiment
+        # information about app versions used in this experiment
         baseline:
           name: current
           variables: